writethedocs/www/docs/conf/portland/2024/sponsors/prospectus.rst

 **{{sponsorship.patron.price}}**

-The **Patron** package gives you a full-time on-site booth at the conference
+The **Patron** package is great for a larger company to get in front of our attendees.
+It gives you a dedicated booth for the entire length of the conference.

 Benefits
 ^^^^^^^^

-- Five (5) tickets_, with additional available to purchase at a discounted rate of $500/ticket
+- Five (5) tickets_, with additional available to purchase at a discounted rate of $500/ticket.
-- A **sponsorship booth** for the entire conference
+- A **sponsorship booth** for the entire conference.
-- A logo included in intermission slides and on talk videos
+- A logo included in intermission slides and on talk videos.
-- A large logo and long description (750 characters) on the conference website
+- A large logo and long description (750 characters) on the conference website.
-- Name included in welcome announcement in email newsletters and social media
+- Name included in welcome announcement in email newsletters and social media.
-- Two (2) featured job postings on our Job Board, also promoted in our newsletter ({{ newsletter_subs }} subscribers)
+- Two (2) featured job postings on our Job Board, also promoted in our newsletter ({{ newsletter_subs }} subscribers).
 - One product promotion highlight in our conference mailing list.
 Includes logo and 2 paragraphs of copy.

 Keystone